 Steel Magnolias and the Robin Williams drag extravaganza Mrs. Doubtfire (1993).

 Sally found further triumph as the doggedly determined mother of Tom Hanks in the 1994

 box-office bonanza Forrest Gump, which, in addition to mining box office gold, also

 mangaged to pull in a host of Oscars and various other awards.

-Following Gump, Field turned her energies to ultimately less successful projects, such as
+Following Gump, Sally turned her energies to ultimately less successful projects, such as

 1995's Eye for an Eye with Kiefer Sutherland and Homeward Bound II: Lost in San